DylanSatow/ObsidianTrueCopiot/README.md

 > [!IMPORTANT]
 > **Installer Version Requirement**
-> Smart Composer requires a recent version of the Obsidian installer.
+> True Copilot requires a recent version of the Obsidian installer.
 If you experience issues with the plugin not loading properly:
 >
 > 1. First, try updating Obsidian normally at `Settings > General > Check for updates`.
 >